xunyhu/You-Dont-Know-JS/objects-classes/ch2.md

 I don't have much specifically to say about functions here, other than to point out that they are also sub-object-types.
 This means that in addition to being executable, they can also have named properties added to or accessed from them.

-Functions have two pre-defined properties you may find yourself interacting with, specifially for meta-programming purposes:
+Functions have two pre-defined properties you may find yourself interacting with, specifically for meta-programming purposes:

 ```js
 function help(opt1,opt2,...remainingOpts) {